-This itinerary focuses on exploring northern Morocco and avoids many of the tourist “hot” spots instead opting for lesser known gems.
+This is a northern Morocco itinerary focusing on exploring smaller areas and avoids many of the tourist “hot” spots instead opting for lesser known gems.

 Day 1 FLY TO CASABLANCA